KaiEmilW/68000_Relocator_FLASH_Kickstart/README.md

 Forked from https://github.com/PR77/68000_Relocator_FLASH_Kickstart and has been modified to work as a relocator on the 'Side Expansion Port' on the Amiga 500 (and potentially Amiga 1000).

 # Warning
 This design has not been compliance tested yet.
-It may cause damage to your A500.I will take no responsibility for any damage to any equipment that results from the use of this design and its components.
+It may cause damage to your A500.
+I will take no responsibility for any damage to any equipment that results from the use of this design and its components.
 IT IS ENTIRELY AT YOUR OWN RISK!

 # Overview
 This relocator will allow you to use a CPU slot accelerator, like the TF536, on your Amiga 500's 'Side Expansion Port' while the original 68000 CPU and Kickstart ROM are still inside the Amiga.